otrack/cloud-computing-infrastructures/scaling/README.md

    This image is fetched by each pod running a container that holds the service.

  * Second, we create a pod to run Pdfmagic in the Kubernetes cluster.
-   Here we will learn how to use a template file.
+   To make this step, we will learn how to use a template file.

 These two steps are detailed below.